nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * The `execute` method is essential and unique to every command class so inheritance was used.
 * Every method in the class remains maintainable and has one responsibility this allows easy debugging and refactoring.
+* By using inheritance, new command classes can easily extend the functionality of existing ones which reducing redundancy in the code
 * Logging and assertions helps the team of developers to follow through the command execution.

 #### Alternatives considered: